How To: Preserve a Carved Pumpkin

 First, completely hollow out your pumpkin.

-With a keyhole saw, either take off the top of the pumpkin (best if you intend to put a candle inside) or make a hole in the back.
-Then dig out the pumpkin pulp with a scraping tool—a spoon can do, but it helps to have something with a sharp edge or teeth.
+With a keyhole saw (you can purchase one from Amazon), either take off the top of the pumpkin (best if you intend to put a candle inside) or make a hole in the back.
+Then dig out the pumpkin pulp with a scraping tool—a spoon can do, but it helps to have something with a sharp edge or teeth, like this pumpkin scooper from Target.
 Be sure to remove 100 percent of the pumpkin guts, because any that remains could make a bed for mold and mildew growth.

 Carve your design.

 Carve the gourd by affixing a stencil and using an awl—or another thin, sharp tool—to outline the pattern with small holes before cutting.
-Then dig in carefully with a miniature saw or sharp knife to complete the Jack-o’-Lantern’s face.
+Then dig in carefully with a miniature saw or sharp knife to complete the Jack-o’-Lantern’s face (this kit from Target has all the tools you need).
 Even a drill can double as a carving tool—use a ½-inch or ¾-inch spade bit for making the eyes.

 Dry the interior and all cut edges of the pumpkin.

 Once you’ve got the perfect ghoulish grin, the preserving process begins.
 Former floral design instructor with the New York Botanical Garden Adult Education Program (and pumpkin expert) Joyce Martin Demchak suggests drying the pumpkin interior using a paper towel.
 “Carving the pumpkin exposes it to the air, and to bacteria, which is what causes pumpkin rot,” Demchak says.

 To delay the eventual decay, spray all open surfaces with bleach (an adult’s job, as this is not a child-appropriate task), including the edges of its face and the bottom of the lid.
 If you don’t have a spray bottle, Demchak recommends applying the bleach with a craft brush.